Military operations other than war: Indonesia

-The military in Indonesia has evolved as an apparatus for defense based on political decisions.
+The military in Indonesia has evolved as an apparatus for defence based on political decisions.

-The Indonesian armed forces are tasked with military operations other than war, which include deterring radicalism and terrorism, securing critical infrastructure such as border controls, protecting dignitaries, providing disaster relief, and assisting the government in securing flight and maritime routes against hijacking, piracy, and trafficking.
+The Indonesian National Armed Forces are tasked with military operations other than war, which include deterring radicalism and terrorism, securing critical infrastructure such as border controls, protecting dignitaries, providing disaster relief, and assisting the government in securing flight and maritime routes against hijacking, piracy, and trafficking.